 Even premium batteries need to be taken care of the right way, or their performance will suffer greatly or even get ruined if you completely mess them up.

 When dealing with boat batteries, you will actually see a few that function in different ways.

-A marine starting battery, which is also known as a cranking battery, is used to start the boat’s motor.
-You can almost think of these as operating in a similar way to a car battery because they give a short burst of high current and they are used to simply turn the outboard’s starter so you can get moving.
+A marine starter battery, which is also known as a cranking battery, is used to start the boat’s motor.
+You can almost think of these as operating in a similar way to a car or golf cart battery because they give a short burst of high current and they are used to simply turn the outboard’s starter so you can get moving.

 Once the motor is running; the boat engine’s alternator will recharge the battery to compensate for starting it as well as any power that is being drawn for things like pumps or lights.

 Trolling motors are usually used along side true deep cycle batteries which can provide a low to medium amount of current over a longer period of time and give off significantly more output over time than cranking batteries do.

 They should last a long time and you need to select one based on their reserve capacity which means how long your batteries can last while you are out on the water.